wzjwzj/wzjwzj.github.com/_posts/2013-12-16-installation.md

 most problems caused by manual install on cygwin platform. package installation on cygwin is realy a great challenge.

 <!--end_excerpt-->

-Rebase Everything
+first of all we come to one of the most common problem always get after updating or installing packages.

+Sometimes, after updating or installing packages, you&prime;ll start to get strange errors related to "fork()" or .dll loading.
+These errors are usually solved by rebasing your packages.

-Now that no Cygwin services are running, you can rebase your packages.
+Now that `no Cygwin services are running`, you can rebase your packages.
 Open a Windows command prompt (by going to the `Run` menu and entering `cmd`).
 Once there, type or right-click and paste the following commands.
 Be patient, this&prime;ll take a minute:

 ```
 \cygwin\bin\dash -c '/usr/bin/rebaseall'